Why a Sewer Inspection is Critical Before Buying a House

-Poor installation: The most common installation problems are improper joints with severe angles and poorly fitted connections.
+Poor installation: The most common problems are improper joints with severe angles and poorly fitted connections.

 Don’t Overlook Sewer Systems

-Yes a sewer system is often considered out of sight and out of mind, but in reality a sewer system is an extension on the home’s plumbing system.
+Yes, a Sewer Camera system is often considered out of sight and out of mind, but in reality, a sewer system is an extension of the home’s plumbing system.

 Convenient Streaming to Your Mobile Device with Wi-Fi Inspection Cameras